 Why does Council need an SRV?
 The SRV is part of the Long Term Financial Plan developed to meet the NSW Government's Fit for the Future requirements and remain independent.

-To be Fit for the Future councils eed (a mong other things) be able to 'effectively manage infrastructure:

-The Long Term Financial Plan includes asset management plans which ensure Council has sufficient money to renew and maintain public assets such as libraries, pools and cycleways.
+To be Fit for the Future councils need (among other things) be able to 'effectively manage infrastructure.
+The Long Term Financial Plan includes asset management plans which ensure Council has sufficient money to renew and maintain public assets such as libraries, pools and assets and facilities to be maintained at a high standard, especially roads, footpaths, toilets, parks and playing fields.